ivanitlearning/AWS-Associate-Courses/README.md

   - Max /16 prefix (65,536 IP)
 - Can add secondary IPv4 Blocks after creation.
   - Max of 5, can be increased with a support ticket
   - When thinking of VPC, it has a pool of private IPv4 addresses and can use public addresses when needed.

 Single assigned IPv6 /56 CIDR block

 - Still being matured, not everything works the same as IPv4.
 - With increasing use of IPv6, this should be added as a default
 - Range is either allocated by AWS as in you have no choice on which range to use, or you can select to use your own IPv6 addresses which you own.
-- IPv6 does not have private addresses, they are all routed as public by default.
+- IPv6 does not have private addresses, they are all routed as public by sdefault.

 #### 1.5.3.2.
 DNS provided by R53